T-Dark0/Writings/Timewave Theory.md

 Timewave theory ultimately makes an extremely simple claim: that everything moved naturally in time at the same rate of one second per second.
 This includes the consequences of one's actions, and such consequences are known as timewaves.

+# Credits

+I would like to thank the game Achron, which I have neither played nor seen be played, but which I have read a description of, for introducing me to the idea of finite-speed ripple effect and to the term "timewaves", which have since evolved into this model.

 # Footnotes

 1. <a name="footnote-1-body"></a>Assume a spherical society and economic system in a frictionless vacuum devoid of financial planning. <sub>[back](#footnote-1)</sub>